 The Cancer Research Institute mission is save more lives by fueling the discovery and development of powerful immunotherapies for all types of cancer.
 It funds research aimed at furthering the development of immunological approaches to the diagnosis, treatment, and prevention of cancer.
 The Institute's mission is to bring effective immune system-based therapies to cancer patients sooner.

 To this end, CRI offers its Clinic and Laboratory Integration Program (CLIP) Grants to qualified scientists who are working to explore clinically relevant questions aimed at improving the effectiveness of cancer immunotherapies.
-The program supports basic, pre-clinical, and translational research that can be directly applied to optimizing cancer immunotherapy in the clinic.
+The program supports pre-clinical and translational research that can be directly applied to optimizing cancer immunotherapy in the clinic.